-track a lake enlivens the scenery, mileage 65.5 has an interesting log structure still in use.
-An Ontario Provincial Forestry Station keys the extensive reforestation evident in this sandy country, at mileage 66.
-Midhurst, named for an English counterpart, and a high bridge at mileage 68 from which a fine view can be enjoyed, a sawmill - prophetic of the changing character of the countryside - at mileage 77, dot the extensive reforestation area.
-Tied by its present transportation importance to the early history of Huronia, Medonte is the junction for Port McNicoll, terminus of Canadian Pacific Great Lakes Steamships that ply between that port, Sault Ste.
-Marie and Fort William, historic highway to Western Canada, the central and southern states.

-Father Brébeuf, paddling the Ottawa, Mattawa and French Rivers in 1626, explored this area, to return later with Lalement, Jogues and Daniel.
+mileage 66.
+Midhurst, named for an English counterpart, and a high bridge at mileage 68 from which a fine view can be enjoyed, a sawmill prophetic of the changing character of the countryside - at mileage 77, dot the extensive reforestation area.
+Tied by its present transportation importance to the early history of Huronia, Medonte is the junction of the Port McNicoll Sub-Division.
+Father Brébeuf, paddling the Ottawa, Mattawa and French Rivers in 1626, explored this area, to return later with Lalement, Joques and Daniel.
 Near Port McNicoll, The Martyrs' Shrine commemorates the four, two of whom were tortured and killed at St. Louis, not far from Medonte.
 At Lovering outcroppings of the hard rock Canadian Shield are noticeable, as are meadows to the south.
-Severn Falls takes its name from the Severn River which is crossed here.
 At mileage 111.5 a long finger-lake points North and a mile and a half west a "pot lake" attracts the eye.
 Bala, marked by the Miskosh and Moon Rivers, by Bala Falls south of the line and Lake Muskoka to the north, is the gateway to the Muskoka Lakes, a favourite summer holiday area.
-At MacTier the Ontario and Algoma Districts of the Canadian Pacific meet.

 Parry Sound The transition from farm land Sub-Division through wooded holiday lakes to the Ontario Forest takes place between MacTier and Romford, western end of the Parry Sound Sub-Division, in a way marked by the changing scenery that unrolls on all sides for the sightseer in his comfortable seat in a Canadian Pacific "Scenic Dome".
 Game, less evident in cleared land except for occasional red-fox and ground hog, includes deer, beaver, porcupine, skunk, mink and muskrat.
 Toward the western limit the Canadian Shield takes over with rocks, pot lakes and coniferous trees in place of the more open country between Muskoka and Lake Ontario.
-Lake Stewart, at mileage 1.2 and Lake Joseph, mileage 3.5, two of the Muskoka Lakes, lie north of the track.
-Rosseau Road perpetuates the old stage route to Rosseau Village.

-In defiance of the major land characteristics. a farm, sited on a lake north of the line enlivens the scene at mileage 15.
-The Boyne and Sequin Rivers cross on their way to Georgian Bay at mileages 20 and 22.6.
-Parry Sound, population 5,950, deals in forest products, dressed lumber, wood products and boat building, is a gateway to Georgian Bay and noted fishing and hunting centre.
-The high railway bridge across the Seguin River gives an excellent view of Seguin Falls on the north and the town lying picturesquely in the valley.
-At mileage 26 a good view of Georgian Bay rewards a southward look and at 27.5 Portage Lake connects with the Seguin River and Mill Lake.
-Georgian Bay is in sight again at mileage 28, and from the same window, mileage 29, the model town which houses employees of the explosives plant at Nobel, named for the Swedish inventor and philanthropist who established the Nobel Peace Prizes.
-Another industry at Nobel is a test plant for aircraft engines.
+In defiance of the major land characteristics, a farm, sited on a lake north of the line enlivens the scene at mileage 15.
+The Boyne and Séguin Rivers cross on their way to Georgian Bay at mileages 20 and 22.6.
+Parry Sound, longestablished, deals in forest products, dressed lumber, wood products and boat building, is a gateway to Georgian Bay and noted fishing and hunting centre.
+The high railway bridge across the Séguin River gives an excellent view of Séguin Falls on the north and the town lying picturesquely in the valley.
+At mileage 26 a good view of Georgian Bay rewards a southward look and at 27.5 Portage Lake connects with the Séguin River and Mill Lake.
+Georgian Bay is in sight again at mileage 28.
 Many lakes of varying sizes line the track on both sides and alert watchers may see deer and other small game.